The Rev. Steven Falci was ordained to the sacred order of Priest by The Rt. Rev. A. Robert Hirschfeld on Sat. Dec. 13, 2025

 Christ Church Licensed Lay Ministers

-We are in transition
+We are on Pilgrimage

 Christ Church Transition Journal

 Dear Christ Church Members and friends.
 As suggested by Bishop Rob when he was with us on Tues.
-May 6, we created a Transition Journal, a place for you to express your Hope,Dreams, Concerns, Fears, Reactions and other feeling you are having during our preparation for and Pilgrimage to our new worship space and new community of apartments, HAVEN, and daycare, and our ongoing care for our Memorial Garden and the Slave Cemetery.
+May 6, we created a Transition Journal, a place for you to express your Hope,Dreams, Concerns, Fears, Reactions and other feeling you are having during our Pilgrimage to our new worship space and new community of apartments, HAVEN, and daycare, and our ongoing care for our Memorial Garden and the Slave Cemetery.

 Please date your entry.
 You may add your name if you wish, but it is not required.
 The link is printed below.